jamesawgodwin/DataScience/DS_QA.md

 ## I choose R because it sounds like the data will be in a dataframe, which you have to use Pandas for in python, but in R they are a first class object.

+### an assumption I make is that 'significance' is defined as +- 1.5 sd, but the variable i created can easily be amended

 rows_with_outliers <- function(column, how_man_sds = 1.5) {

   //maximum and minimum value that's not an outlier